verifa/cantata-plugin/readme.md

 - JDK 8
 - Maven

-Build with `mvn install -DskipTests -Dfindbugs.skip=true -Denforcer.skip=true` (skipping tests and findbugx/enforcer).
+Build with `mvn install`.

-Debug locally with `mvn hpi:run -DskipTests -Dfindbugs.skip=true -Denforcer.skip=true`.
+Debug locally with `mvn hpi:run`.

 ### How to deploy to Jenkins

-Package with `mvn package -DskipTests -Dfindbugs.skip=true -Denforcer.skip=true` and then (`target/cantata-plugin.hpi`) file is created and that file can bve imported to Jenkins from Manage Jenkins -> Manage Plugins -> Advanced -> Upload Plugin.
+Package with `mvn package` and then (`target/cantata-plugin.hpi`).

+file is created and that file can bve imported to Jenkins from Manage Jenkins -> Manage Plugins -> Advanced -> Upload Plugin.

 ### License